Liubinbu

 Liubinbu Township (刘斌堡乡 (劉斌堡鄉, Liúbīnbǔ Xiāng)) is a township situated on the northeastern side of Yanqing District, Beijing, China.
 It shares border with Qianjiadian Town to its north, Sihai Town to its east, Yongning Town to its south, and Xiangying Township to its west.
 It had 4,497 people residing within its boundaries in 2020.

 Geography

 Liubinbu Township sits inside of a basin within Yan Mountain Range.
-S323 Yanliu Road goes through the town.
+China National Highway 234 (formerly known as S323 Yanliu Road) goes through the town.

 History

 Administrative divisions

 So far in 2021, Liubinbu Township is divided into 17 subdivisions, of those 1 is a community and 16 are villages.
 They are, by order of their Administrative Division Codes: